Renewable gas, as seen

 for a better future

 Australians love natural gas.
-It’s a safe, reliable, cost-effective energy for the appliances we use for cooking, heating and hot water.
-But we can’t use natural gas forever if we are serious about reducing our carbon emissions.
+It’s a safe and reliable energy for the appliances we use for cooking, heating and hot water.
+But to meet our net zero targets we need to evolve the way we use gas including with renewable alternatives.

 Australia needs many solutions to supply sustainable energy to homes and businesses into the future – so say hello to renewable gas!
 Like any great recipe, it’s all about what’s in the mix.
-Put simply, renewable gas is usually derived from waste (biomethane) or water (hydrogen).
+Put simply, renewable gas is usually derived from organic waste (biomethane) or renewable electricity and water (hydrogen).
 Renewable gas can be blended into our existing gas supply over time.
-So whether it’s a dash, dollop, or the hero ingredient, gas is changing for good.
+So whether it’s a dash, dollop, or eventually a larger portion, renewable gas is only one piece of the puzzle in reducing carbon emissions as Australia moves towards a more sustainable energy future.

 50%